Erwin Mill

 Erwin Mill was a textile mill in Durham, North Carolina that operated between the years of 1893 and 1986.
 After seeing the success of other cotton mills in the Northeast and locally in Durham, entrepreneur Benjamin N. Duke incorporated the mill in 1892 and recruited William H. Erwin to manage the enterprise.
 The mill's success in the late 19th and early 20th centuries was the result of Erwin's and his successors' exceptional management tactics, even when the factory hit obstacles such as the Great Depression and the unionization of its workers.
 The mill grew quickly in the late 19th century and early 20th century, became one of North Carolina's largest cotton mills.
 It originally produced muslin pouches for tobacco, but the mill would later expand its production to other fabrics, becoming one of the largest producers of denim in the world during the early 1900s.
 Workers at the mill enjoyed some of the best working conditions and highest wages in textile factories throughout the southern United States.
 Mill employees would later sign union-friendly labor agreements that were radical to the southern textile industry in the early to mid 20th century.
 The establishment of homes, businesses and recreation areas in the mill village was a significant factor in the development of the West Durham, especially the Ninth Street business district and the Old West Durham Neighborhood.
-Erwin Mill No. 1 is on the National Register of Historic Places and the mill village of West Durham is a National Historic District.
+Erwin Cotton Mills Company Mill No. 1 Headquarters Building is on the National Register of Historic Places and the mill village of West Durham is a National Historic District.
 An apartment complex, office building and shopping center of the same name that are built on the original site also commemorate the factory.